Frequently Asked Questions

 -

-We understand that best laid plans don’t always work out.
-If you need to cancel, please contact us as there may be a possibility we can sell your ticket to someone on the waitlist.
+We understand that even the best-laid plans don’t always work out.
+If you need to cancel, please contact us — there may be an opportunity to transfer your spot to someone on the waitlist.